-1. The Cusop Parish Development Plan (hereafter referred to as "the Plan") is a neighbourhood development plan under Section 38A of the Planning and Compulsory Purchase Act 2004.

-2. The Plan will have effect from 2011 to 2031.

-3. The Plan relates to the whole of the Cusop Parish Neighbourhood Area which was designated by Herefordshire Council on 6th September 2012 at the request of Cusop Parish Council.
-The Neighbourhood Area covers the same area as the Civil Parish of Cusop and is shown on Map 1.

-4. Cusop Parish Council decided in 2012 to make a neighbourhood development plan and set up the Cusop Planning Project Group, "to act on behalf of the Parish Council as a volunteer steering group to organise the drafting of a Cusop Parish Development Plan and Parish Plan Update, following good practice".

-5. The main activity of the Project Group was to organise a thorough consultation of the parishioners of Cusop to ensure that the Plan so far as possible reflected the consensus view of the Parish.
-In 2013 there was a well-publicised "drop-in event" at which parishioners were encouraged to identify the main matters of concern.
-In 2014 a questionnaire about the policy options relating to those matters was drawn up and distributed to and collected by hand from every parishioner aged 16 and over.
+- 1. The Cusop Neighbourhood Development Plan (hereafter referred to as "the Plan") is a neighbourhood development plan under Section 38A of the Planning and Compulsory Purchase Act 2004. - 2.
+The Plan will have effect from 2011 to 2031. - 3.
+The Plan relates to the whole of the Cusop Parish Neighbourhood Area which was designated by Herefordshire Council on 6th September 2012 at the request of Cusop Parish Council.
+The Neighbourhood Area covers the same area as the Civil Parish of Cusop and is shown on Map 1. - 4.
+Cusop Parish Council decided in 2012 to make a neighbourhood development plan and set up the Cusop Planning Project Group, "to act on behalf of the Parish Council as a volunteer steering group to organise the drafting of a Cusop Parish Development Plan and Parish Plan Update, following good practice". - 5.
+The main activity of the Project Group was to organise a thorough consultation of the residents of Cusop to ensure that the Plan so far as possible reflected the consensus view of the Parish.
+In 2013 there was a well-publicised "drop-in event" at which residents were encouraged to identify the main matters of concern.
+In 2014 a questionnaire about the policy options relating to those matters was drawn up and distributed to and collected by hand from every resident aged 16 and over.
 The return rate was 79% and decisive preferences were expressed for most policies.
 The scope of the Plan and its Policies were determined by these consultations.
+Formal 'Regulation 14' public consultation of a draft Plan was undertaken in August/September 2015 and a number of helpful comments were received.
+The final amended draft Plan was submitted to Herefordshire Council early in 2017.